Mentos® Geyser Experiment – Mentos & Coke Experiment

-Why do Mentos mints turn ordinary bottles of diet soda into geysers of fun?
+Why do Mentos turn ordinary bottles of diet soda into geysers of fun?
 The answer is a little more complicated than you might think.
-Let’s start with the soda: soda pop is made of sugar or artificial sweetener, flavoring, water and preservatives.
-The thing that makes soda bubbly is invisible carbon dioxide (CO2), which is pumped into bottles at the bottling factory using lots and lots of pressure.
-If you shake a bottle or can of soda, some of the gas comes out of the solution and the bubbles cling to the inside walls of the container (thanks to tiny pits and imperfections on the inside surface of the bottle called “nucleation sites”).
-When you open the container, the bubbles quickly rise to the top, pushing the liquid out of the way.
-In other words, the liquid sprays everywhere.
+Soda is made of sugar or artificial sweetener, flavoring, water and preservatives.
+The thing that makes soda bubbly is invisible carbon dioxide, which is pumped into bottles at the factory using lots and lots of pressure.
+If you shake a bottle or can of soda, some of the gas comes out of the solution and the bubbles cling to the inside walls of the container thanks to the tiny pits and imperfections on the inner surface of the bottle called nucleation sites.
+When you open the container, the bubbles quickly rise to the top, pushing the liquid out of the way, so liquid sprays everywhere.

 More Carbon Dioxide Observations

-Is there another way for the CO2 to escape?
-Try this: Drop an object (like a raisin or a piece of uncooked pasta) into a glass of soda.
+Is there another way for the carbon dioxide to escape?
+Try dropping an object, like a raisin or a piece of uncooked pasta, into a glass of soda.
 Notice how bubbles immediately form on the surface of the object.
-These are CO2 bubbles leaving the soda and attaching themselves to the object.
-Adding salt to soda also causes it to foam up.
-That’s because thousands of little bubbles form on the surface of each grain of salt.
-This bubbling process is called “nucleation.”
-The places where the bubbles form — whether on the sides of the can, on an object or around a tiny grain of salt — are called the (yep, you guessed it!) nucleation sites.
+Adding salt to soda also causes it to foam because thousands of little bubbles form on the surface of each grain of salt.
+This bubbling process is called nucleation.
+The places where the bubbles form are the nucleation sites.

-The reason why Mentos work so well is twofold.
-First, there are thousands of tiny pits on the surface of each mint.
-Second, the weight of the Mentos candy itself is important in this Mentos and Coke experiment.
-Each Mentos mint has thousands of tiny pits all over its surface.
-These tiny pits act as those nucleation sites we discussed — which are perfect places for all those CO2 bubbles to form.
-As soon as the Mentos mint hits the soda, bubbles form all over the surfaces of the candies and then quickly rise to the surface of the liquid.
-Couple this reaction with the fact that the Mentos candies are heavy and sink to the bottom of the bottle and you’ve got a double whammy!
-The gas released by the Mentos mints literally pushes all of the liquid up and out of the bottle in an incredible and amazing soda blast!
-Cool, huh?
+There are two reasons Mentos work so well for this experiment.
+Each mint has thousands of tiny pits all over its surface.
+These tiny pits act as nucleation sites, which are perfect for carbon dioxide bubbles.
+As soon as the Mentos hit the soda, bubbles cling to the surfaces of the candies and then quickly rise to the surface of the liquid.
+Because Mentos are heavy and sink to the bottom of the bottle, the gas released by the Mentos pushes the soda up and out of the bottle in an incredible and amazing blast.

 Measuring the Height of the Geyser

-To make any of these tests meaningful, you’ll need to find a way to measure the height of the eruption in this experiment with soda and Mentos.
-Have a friend or a parent record this experiment while you perform it.
-This is a great way to watch and document the results of your experiment; however, you’ll also need some specific measurements for data.
-Try placing the soda bottle next to the wall of a brick building (after getting permission from the building’s owner, of course).
+To make any of these tests meaningful, you’ll need to find a way to measure the height of the eruption.
+Try placing the soda bottle next to the wall of a brick building, after getting permission from the building’s owner, of course.
 Measure the height of the geyser by counting the number of bricks that are wet once the geyser stops.
-If you want a more specific measurement, use chalk to mark off 1-foot increments on the brick wall before you drop the Mentos into the bottle of soda.
+If you want a more specific measurement, use chalk to mark off 1-foot increments before you drop the Mentos into the bottle of soda.
 Make comparisons, create a chart with your data and draw some conclusions.
-If you decide to do this experiment against a wall, be sure to thank the building’s owner and to hose off the wall of the building when you are finished!
+If you decide to do this experiment against a wall, be sure to thank the building’s owner and to hose off the wall of the building when you are finished.

 Measuring the Volume of the Geyser

-If you want to examine the volume of the geyser instead of the height, make a note of the volume of a full bottle of soda before you drop the Mentos into it.
-(OK, this is a trick question because a 2-liter bottle of soda holds — you guessed it — 2 liters!)
-Once the geyser stops, pour out the remaining contents of the bottle and measure how much liquid is left inside.
-You could use a beaker or a graduated cylinder to measure the remaining liquid in milliliters.
-Remember that 1 liter is equivalent to 1000 mL.
+If you want to examine the volume of the geyser, note the volume of a full bottle of soda before you drop the Mentos into it.
+Once the geyser stops, measure how much liquid is left inside.
+You could use a beaker or a graduated cylinder to measure the remaining soda in milliliters.
+Remember that 1 liter is equivalent to 1000 milliliters.
 Subtract the remaining amount of liquid from the original volume of the bottle to calculate the volume of the geyser.
 Then, make comparisons, create a chart with your data and draw your conclusions.

 How Many Mentos Work Best?

-This has to be the number one question that everyone asks about this experiment with soda and Mentos.
-What exactly IS the best number of Mentos mints to use to make the highest-shooting geyser?
-This is a great topic for a science project — you’ll need lots of soda and Mentos mints and a few friends to help record all of the data.
+Everyone wants to know how many Mentos make the highest shooting geyser.
+This is a great topic for a science project.
+You’ll need lots of soda and Mentos, as well as a few friends to help record all of the data.

-Line up a row of ten 2-liter bottles against a brick wall (see “Measuring the Height of the Geyser”).
+Line up a row of 10 soda bottles against a brick wall.
 Each bottle will receive a different number of Mentos.
-Drop one Mentos candy into the first bottle and record the height by counting the wet bricks (or set up your own scale behind each soda bottle).
-Drop two Mentos candies into the second bottle — and so on — until you’ve completed the experiment with all ten bottles.
+Drop one Mentos candy into the first bottle and record the height by counting the wet bricks or by using your own scale.
+Drop two Mentos into the second bottle and continue increasing the number until you’ve completed the experiment with all 10 bottles.

-Of course, this could go on forever.
-However, you’ll start to see a trend in your data that shows the maximum height of the geyser for a certain number of Mentos.
-Many soda geyser-ologists believe that seven Mentos candies produce the highest-shooting geyser.
+Of course, this could go on forever, but you’ll start to see a trend in your data that shows the maximum height of the geyser.
+Many soda geyser-ologists believe that seven Mentos candies produce the highest shooting geyser.
 Using any more than seven Mentos mints is just a waste, according to these soda-soaked science enthusiasts.
-What do your results reveal about the effect of the number of Mentos on the height of the geyser?
+What do your results reveal about the effect that the number of Mentos has on the height of the geyser?

 The Brand Test

-It’s time to put your favorite soda to the test in this fun experiment with soda and Mentos!
-Does one brand produce higher-flying geysers?
-How does generic soda stack up against the big-name brands?
-If you’re doing a science fair project, your initial question might be: “What is the effect of the brand of soda on the height of the geyser?”
+It’s time to put your favorite soda to the test in this fun experiment.
+Does one brand produce higher geysers?
+How does generic soda stack up against the name brands?

 Use your data from the previous test to determine the standard number of Mentos candies to use for this test.
-The only variable you’ll change in this test is the brand of soda; everything else will remain the same (for example, the number of Mentos and the amount of soda).
-Again, make sure all of the soda is at the same temperature.
-That’s because temperature plays an important role in the reaction, too.
-The brand of soda is the only thing that changes (the variable).
+The only variable you’ll change in this test is the brand of soda; everything else will remain the same.

 The Temperature Test

-What is the effect of temperature on the height of the geyser?
-Does warm Diet Coke and Mentos versus cold Diet Coke and Mentos make a difference?
-Does warm Diet Coke create a higher geyser explosion than does cold soda?
+What effect does temperature have on the height of the geyser?
+Does warm Diet Coke create a greater geyser explosion than cold Diet Coke does?
 The key is to keep every launch fair and to make sure the only variable is the temperature of the soda.
 Keep everything else the same, even the brand of soda.
 You’ll need a thermometer to record the temperature of the soda just before you launch it so that your data are accurate.

-To enforce the fairness factor, you must stick with one brand of soda for the entire test.
-Let’s use Diet Coke in this example.
-You’ll want to purchase three bottles of Diet Coke and two rolls of Mentos.
-You’re going to set up three tests: warm soda, room temperature soda and cold soda.
-Place one bottle of Diet Coke in the refrigerator and let it sit there overnight.
+Set up three tests: warm soda, room temperature soda and cold soda.
+Place one bottle in the refrigerator and let it sit there overnight.
 Place the second bottle in a place where it will reach room temperature overnight.
 There are two safe ways to warm the other bottle of soda.
 The simplest method is to let the unopened bottle sit in the sun for several hours.
 You can also place the bottle of unopened soda in a bucket of warm water.
-(Never use a stove or a microwave to heat a bottle of soda!)
+Never use a stove or a microwave to heat a bottle of soda.

 It’s time to return to your launching site.
-Check to make sure your measuring scale is in place, whether you’re measuring by counting bricks or using an alternative scale against the wall).
-Let’s start with the bottle of cold Diet Coke.
-Open the bottle and dip the thermometer down into the soda.
+Make sure your scale is in place, whether you’re measuring by counting bricks or using an alternative method.
+Start by opening the cold bottle and dipping the thermometer into the soda.
 Record the temperature.
-Load seven Mentos mints into your paper roll or your Steve Spangler Science Geyser Tube and drop them into the soda.
-Immediately record the data for the cold soda test.
+Load seven Mentos into your Geyser Tube and drop them into the soda and immediately record the data.
 Repeat the same procedure for the bottle of soda at room temperature and then again for the bottle of warm soda.
 It’s important to use the same number of Mentos for each test and to drop them into the soda bottles the exact same way.

-No matter which brand of soda you tested, the warm bottle probably produced the highest-shooting geyser.
-Warm soda tends to fizz much more than cold soda.
-Why?
-The answer lies in the solubility of gases in liquids.
+No matter which brand of soda you tested, the warm bottle probably produced the highest shooting geyser.
+Warm soda tends to fizz much more than cold soda because of the solubility of gases in liquids.
 The warmer the liquid, the less gas can be dissolved in that liquid.
 The colder the liquid, the more gas can be dissolved in that liquid.
-This is because as the liquid is heated, the gas within that liquid is also heated, causing the gas molecules to move faster and faster.
+As the liquid is heated, the gas within that liquid is also heated, causing the gas molecules to move faster and faster.
 As the molecules move faster, they diffuse out of the liquid, leaving less gas dissolved in that liquid.
-In colder liquids the gas molecules move very slowly, causing them to diffuse out of the solution much more slowly.
-More gas tends to stay in solution when the liquid is cold.
-This is why that at the bottling plant, the CO2 is pumped into the cans or bottles when the fluid is just above freezing — around 35 degrees Fahrenheit.
-This low temperature allows the maximum amount of CO2 to dissolve into the soda, keeping the carbonation levels as high as possible.
+In colder liquids, the gas molecules move very slowly, causing them to diffuse out of the solution much more slowly, leaving more gas in the solution.
+This is why bottling plants pump carbon dioxide into the cans or bottles when the fluid is just above freezing, usually around 35 degrees Fahrenheit.
+This low temperature allows the maximum amount of carbon dioxide to dissolve into the soda, keeping the carbonation levels as high as possible.

 Science Fair Connection